adamfast/DMRlink/README.md

+***This code actually works.
+If you stumbed across the project, this is what you most want to know: It's not a complete application, yet, but it does actually work and run without messing up your IPSC network!
+If you download it and try it, you shouldn't be disappointed like I was with every online repo I found that was supposed to be an IPSC client.
+Pay attention to requirements, there are several python modules needed, but none are esoteric.***

 ##PROJECT: DMR Repeater Internet Linking.
 **PURPOSE:** Troubleshooting IPSC performance issues/possibly building an application gateway to extend IPSC beyond 15 repeaters.
 **IMPACT:** Potential concern from Motorla Solutions, as IPSC is a proprietary